marcihorn/kennedy-rodrigue-wiki/docs/source/study-jlbs/conversion.rst

 .. note::

-   The following code needs to be run locally, the server does not currently have a compatible pandoc version
+   The following code needs to be run locally.
+The server does not currently have a compatible pandoc version

 .. code:: bash